 Our Ontario-based legal team at McCune Wright Arevalo, LLP has the experience and the ability to investigate your claim, and build a winning case strategy on your behalf.
 With decades of combined experience and over $1 billion won for our clients, we will go above and beyond to pursue justice after a surgical error has affected your life.

 Contact us at (909) 345-8110 immediately if you think that a surgical error may have caused your injuries.
-We take cases in California and around the country.
+We take cases in Ontario and throughout the Inland Empire.